TuGraph-family/OSGraph/docs/en-US/developer-manual.md

 For details, you can visit the TuGraph console directly: [Link](http://127.0.0.1:7070/#/Workbench/CreateLabel)

-## 5. Development Example
+## 5. Development Demo

 ### 5.1 Requirement
-Build a "Development Language" graph to describe the programming languages a user prefers when contributing to open source.
+Build a "Development Language" graph (`dev-lang`) to describe the programming languages a user prefers when contributing to open source.

-### 5.2 Develop DevLangController
+### 5.2 Develop `DevLangController`

 ```python
 dev_lang_bp = Blueprint("dev_lang", __name__, url_prefix="/api/graphs")